 Run Kata Containers

 sudo docker run -ti busybox sh

-In cases where it is necessary to use a proxy server and your proxy environment variables are already set, run the following commands as a shell script to configure Docker:
+If you use a proxy server and your proxy environment variables are already set, run the following commands as a shell script to configure Docker:

 docker_service_dir="/etc/systemd/system/docker.service.d/" sudo mkdir -p "$docker_service_dir" cat <<EOF | sudo tee "$docker_service_dir/proxy.conf" [Service] Environment="HTTP_PROXY=$http_proxy" Environment="HTTPS_PROXY=$https_proxy" EOF echo "Reloading unit files and starting docker service" sudo systemctl daemon-reload sudo systemctl restart docker sudo docker info

-More information about Docker in Clear Linux* OS for Intel® Architecture
+More information about Docker

 sudo docker info | grep runtime